×

 • Often Running on Vintage Hardware

 During its initial days, Solaris was a highly differentiated platform ideal for many mission-critical use cases.
-But today, old hardware, often run on Solaris applications, leads to critical challenges.
+But today, old hardware often runs Solaris applications, leading to critical challenges.
 One alarming challenge is the extremely high total cost of ownership of the old hardware that runs these applications.
 And that’s just one of the challenges – there’s more!

 • Limited Community Support